Should I Watch..? Thor: The Dark World

 Thor: The Dark World is a fantasy superhero film released in 2013 and is the second film released in Phase Two of the Marvel Cinematic Universe, a single continuity connected all previous and forthcoming films produced by Marvel Studios.
 It is a sequel to Thor and features Chris Hemsworth, Tom Hiddleston, Natalie Portman, Anthony Hopkins, Rene Russo, Stellan Skarsgård, Idris Elba, Jamie Alexander and Kat Dennings all reprising their roles.
 The film is directed by Alan Taylor this time and follows the events shown in Avengers Assemble.
-Despite mixed reviews, the film was still a financial success and will lead into a third film due to be released as part of Phase Three - Thor: Ragnarok (3).
+Despite mixed reviews, the film was still a financial success and lead onto a third film released as part of Phase Three - Thor: Ragnarok.

 What's it about?

 In present-day Asgard, Loki has been imprisoned for his crimes on Earth while Thor and the Warriors Three - Sif, Fandrall and Volstagg - are pacifying the Nine Realms in order to bring peace during the reconstruction of the Bifröst.
 The Asgardians soon learn of a rare event known as The Convergence due to happen, when the Nine Realms are aligned and form random portals between each other.
 In London, astrophysicist Jane Foster and her assistant Darcy are witnessing such a portal disrupt the laws of physics when Jane stumbles into another realm and becomes infected by the Aether, a powerful and mysterious artefact, before returning her to Earth.